Szewczukm/Stronghold_219_03082016/README.md

 # Stronghold 219 v2.0
 Welcome to Team Impact's Github repository for our 2016 FRC Stronghold code.
+### About us
+- We write in Java
+- Use GRIP and NetworkTables for vision processing

 ### To-Do
 ##### Delete